-Born and raised in Bristol, CT, Rachel Glogowski joined Youth Journalism International as a teen reporter in 2005.
+Born and raised in Bristol, Connecticut, Rachel Glogowski joined Youth Journalism International as a teen reporter in 2005.

 She credits YJI in large part for instilling her with a love of travel and learning.
 She served as a Fulbright fellow in Calcutta, India, where she worked with youth development and income generation projects in rural and urban India.

 While in graduate school, Rachel returned to India and conducted research on antibiotic resistance.
 Rachel holds a Master of Science degree in Public Health for Development from the London School of Hygiene and Tropical Medicine, and a BA in Humanities and Political Science from Villanova University.